datMaffin/vim-colors-bionik2/README.md

 # vim-colors-bionik2
-Successor of my Vim color scheme "bionik"
+Successor of my Vim color scheme [bionik](https://github.com/datMaffin/vim-colors-bionik)

 ![screenshot](screenshot.png)

-## Why a successor to [bionik](https://github.com/datMaffin/vim-colors-bionik)
+## Why a successor to bionik

 I am pretty happy with my original bionik colorscheme.
 It works well.
 However, I would like to work on the following shortcomings: